Cameron McAdoo on Enjoying Daily Process, Remaining Focused on Current Goals - Racer X

 Yeah totally.
 But I think his idea behind that is for us to all be ready.
 Just be ready to race, and if you are East Coast then you have six more weeks to prepare even longer.

-Look I know you dig the training and that is not even an issue for you, but is there things you work on as far as skills, bike, sections, and all of that?
+Look I know you dig the training and that is not even an issue for you, but are there things you work on as far as skills, bike, sections, and all of that?
 Is that part of this process too?

 Yeah that’s honestly been a huge part of the process, especially ever since I started working with Nick Wey.
 Because the training side of it really hasn’t been an issue for me in the past, or been one of my downfalls.
 But I’ve always needed some work, like we all do, technique wise and race craft, how to ride the bike and where to be better.
-So, you can train until you are blue in the face and not get any faster on the dirt bike.
+You can train until you are blue in the face and not get any faster on the dirt bike.
 You can be a great cyclist and still struggle riding.
 So that has probably been one of the biggest things that I have focused on the last couple of years, and I have felt that I have gotten a lot of improvement from it.
 Where I have really broken down what I needed to work on instead of just kind of bulldogging everything and trying so hard everywhere every time.
-Which is really hard for me because that’s kind of my mentality and I am pretty determined so sometimes it's tough.
+That's really hard for me because that’s kind of my mentality and I'm pretty determined so sometimes it's tough.
 But it's a work in progress.

 The great philosopher Phil Nicoletti told me over the summer, “Yeah everybody watches [Chase] Sexton, and ‘Oh look how he rides’ and [Ken] Roczen and Eli [Tomac].
 Anyone can do that when you are at 75 percent speed, it's doing it when you are in a race, and you are on the limit and trying to not go back to the bad habits.”
 So, I am sure you deal with that, every rider does.
-So just talk about that, I’m sure you can work on it going slow on a Tuesday in November, but what is it like to try and bring that to the actual racetrack?
+So just talk about that.
+I’m sure you can work on it going slow on a Tuesday in November, but what is it like to try and bring that to the actual racetrack?

 Totally, he’s so right.
 Sometimes when Phil says stuff, because I know Phil pretty well too, you’re like, “Oh man this guy,” but he’s very smart with that stuff.
 He’s exactly right, yeah, I can work sections and do stuff sweet every time.
 Or we’ll do a moto and call it a technique moto.
 If we ever did that, we could ride so perfectly and precise.
 But then you watch a Sexton type, he’s a perfect example, where it's like, “Man that’s no effort” it doesn’t look like it, but he’s going really fast.
 As a rider you know what it's takes to go similar to that fast around the track.
 So, he’s giving it everything he’s got it's just being precise and managing your effort and that’s what equates to being better.
 It's something that I am really working on because I, especially starting late with being serious at racing, like I just rode my dirt bike up until I was probably 16.